csivanich/dotfiles/README.md

 dotfiles
 ========

-Configuration repository containing my configurations, many using Git submodules.

 ![Screenshot](https://i.imgur.com/xRBt7xx.png)

 I was tired of having a bunch of configurations across all my machines, especially when trying to keep all the plugins and extras up to date.
 So I got fed up and threw them on GitHub.
 It's not perfect (yet!), but it's a great starting point for any Linux config.

-These configurations are based from an Arch Linux system running i3wm and Compton + xterm/zsh, however most of the files should be usable on their own.
+These configurations are based from an Arch Linux system running i3wm and compton + xterm/zsh, however most of the files should be usable without dependencies on the others.

-Releases 2.0+ provide automated install support using [dotbot](https://github.com/anishathalye/dotbot).
+Releases 2.0+ provide automated install support using my fork of [dotbot](https://github.com/anishathalye/dotbot).
 See **Install** for instructions.

 Contents
 -----